loopinarounds/7upbbot/README.md

 County: Required, Must be a standard British County.

 Store: Required, taken from a drop down box on the website.
 Options are stated in the Bible.csv, any can be chosen it does not affect the outcome.

+User must enter their Discord webhook into the driver_final.py file.
+The program will log successful entries to a discord webhook file, stating all of the bible.csv column values that were used to make the entry.

+COMMENTS:

+The file is not compiled to an exe for ease of changing properties of the code.
+Threading is used to assure that multiple entries can be sent t once, however, because the 7up Website is slow to respond this can sometimes cause crashing.
+Anyone is welcome to remove the threading and have the program enter the raffle 1by1.

+All packages used will need to be downloaded before running in shell.